Mirror symmetry and rigid structures of generalized K3 surfaces: Generalized K3 surfaces

-The most fascinating aspects of generalized CY structures is the occurrence of the classical CY structure $\sigma$ (type $B$) as well as of symplectic generalized CY structure $e^{\sqrt{-1}\omega}$ (type $A$) in the same moduli space.
+The most fascinating aspect of generalized Calabi--Yau structures is the occurrence of the classical Calabi--Yau structure $\sigma$ (type $B$) as well as of symplectic generalized Calabi--Yau structure $e^{\sqrt{-1}\omega}$ (type $A$) in the same moduli space.
 This allows us to pass from the symplectic to the complex world in a continuous fashion.

-\begin{Ex}[\cite{Hit}] For a complex structure $\sigma$, the real and imaginary parts $\re(\sigma), \im(\sigma)$ are themselves real symplectic forms.
-A family of generalized CY structures of type $A$
+\begin{Rem}[\cite{Hit}] For a complex structure $\sigma$, the real and imaginary parts $\re(\sigma), \im(\sigma)$ are symplectic forms.
+A family of generalized Calabi--Yau structures of type $A$

-converges, as $t$ goes to $0$, to the generalized CY structure $\sigma$ of type $B$.
-In this way, the $B$-fields interpolate between generalized Calabi--Yau structures of type $A$ and $B$. \end{Ex}
+converges, as $t$ goes to $0$, to the generalized Calabi--Yau structure $\sigma$ of type $B$.
+In this way, the $B$-fields interpolate between generalized Calabi--Yau structures of type $A$ and $B$. \end{Rem}